noah-CAL/continuity_replacer/README.md

 # continuity_replacer
 Replaces sequence of 4 tabs with spaces for CalChart Continuity Files.
 Interface is designed for users unfamiliar with Python.
+Built for the University of California Marching Band's "CalChart" tool.

 # Usage
 ```